shiddy/shiddy.github.io/pelican/content/articles/Shareholder_Report_Q4_2022.md

 I had the chance to play *Disco Elysum* recently, it's one of the few pieces that felt like it understood me.
 If you haven't played it, you should.
 I won't spoil anything if you keep reading.
 But I want to highlight one of its perspectives on self harm and mental wellbeing.
 To make a long story short, a conclusion to the thought "Finger on the Eject Button" is spelled out in the following:

 >> "...Turns out *Finger On The Eject Button* is pretty much your theme song.
 A headbanger from your teenage years and your wedding ballad.
-This is not the first time you're spinning the tape.
 This is not the first time you're spinning the tape." ~ Disco Elysium

 I don't know whether I will hold this perspective for long, but this take on depressiveness and suicidally feels right on the money.
 I feel it worth expressing that these topics are often put into media for the spectacle, and often do more harm in glorifying or sensationalizing self-harm.
 While I can't claim that Disco Elysum's quote is tactful, it feels far more genuine than most everything else I've come across.